Pamukkale is famous for its snow-white travertine terrace formations and thermal springs with healing water.

 Other famous attractions that many people aren’t aware of are the ruins of the ancient city Hierapolis, the Hierapolis Archeology Museum, the Cleopatra Pool, and the necropolis.

 If you want to visit Pamukkale and Hierapolis, you should plan at least 2 hours.
 Those who want to explore everything in peace and also have enough time for the Hierapolis Museum, swimming in the Cleopatra Pool, etc., are advised to plan for 3-4 hours.
 A day trip is the perfect way to explore this breathtaking site.
+Book your day trip to Pamukkale in advance here!

 If you plan on having adventures such as a paragliding flight or a tour in a hot air balloon, you should stay 2 days.
-Since the drive from Antalya is comparatively long, 4-6 hours, a 2-day trip with an overnight stay in a hotel is good option.
+Since the drive from Antalya is comparatively long, 4-6 hours, a 2-day trip with an overnight stay in a hotel is a good option.

 The best time to visit Pamukkale is in the spring and autumn.
 Unlike the summer where you can expect temperatures up to 40 degrees, the weather is pleasant and mild in the spring and autumn.
 This allows you to explore the area best without being in the blistering heat.
 Another advantage is that it's not so crowded in spring and autumn, because the summer is considered to be the peak season.